• HOME

 We were gifted the CTEK D250SA and Smartpass120.
 All opinions are our own.

-When we purchased our BT50, I had very little experience with DC to DC charging systems.
-All of my previous dual battery systems relied on a battery isolating solenoid that gave the rear batteries full alternator power as soon as the voltage was over about 13 volts (depending on isolator)
+When we purchased our BT50, I had very little experience with DC-to-DC charging systems.
+All of my previous dual battery systems relied on a battery isolating solenoid that gave the rear batteries full alternator power as soon as the voltage was over about 13 volts (depending on the isolator)

 CTEK D250SA and Smartpass 120